ksu-is/Team-Young/README.md

 def delete_all():
     # As list is being changed, it needs to be global.
     global tasks
-    confirm_del = tkMessageBox.askyesno("Delete All Confirmation", "Are you sure you want to delete all tasks?") if confirm_del:
+    confirm_del = tkMessageBox.askyesno("Delete All Confirmation", "are you sure you want to delete te your entire daily grind list?") if confirm_del:
       # Clear the tasks list.
       tasks = []